Ricki Noel Lander Pictures: Robert Kraft’s 39-Year-Old Girlfriend In The Spotlight After Patriots Owner Arrest

 — Business Insider (@businessinsider) February 22, 2019

 The relationship was a non-traditional one, with Lander welcoming a child during the relationship — though not by her boyfriend.
-Lander shared a picture of her daughter, Monarch, online and a spokesperson for Robert Kraft later announced the news to People magazine.
+Lander shared a picture of her daughter, Monarch, on Instagram, and a spokesperson for Robert Kraft later announced the news to People magazine.

 “Last fall, Ricki Noel Lander became the proud mother of a beautiful, healthy baby.
 While Robert Kraft is not the biological father, he is thrilled with Ricki’s blessing of having a healthy child,” the statement read.
 “With respect to her family’s privacy, we will not be commenting any further.”

-Robert Kraft likely will not face jail time for the charges, but could still face separate discipline from the NFL.
+Robert Kraft is unlikely to face jail time for the charges, but could still face separate discipline from the NFL.
 The league’s personal conduct policy gives wide leeway to Commissioner Robert Goodell to dole out punishment, and both players and owners who have gotten into trouble with the law have found themselves facing suspensions and fines.

 While Robert Kraft has issued a statement denying any wrongdoing after his arrest, Ricki Lander has not made any kind of statement.